 Our first case-in-point on the topic of ponytails that are anything but boring: this long-haired ponytail trifecta.
 We love how it appears to be a normal ponytail from the front, with the sporty-chic detail only being revealed when you turn to the side.
 I think we've found our go-to athleisure hairstyle (that's a thing, right?).

-This undone ponytail at Helmut Lang is especially notable thanks to the metallic silver cuff that surrounds the hair halfway down.
-It's super easy to replicate this futuristic style, too, thanks to this Silver Hair Cuff ($4) on Amazon.
+This perfectly situated ponytail at Oscar De La Renta is especially notable thanks to the teased crown that surrounds the base of the ponytail.
+It's super easy to replicate this playful style, too, thanks to this Satin Long Ribbon Hair Bow ($13) on Amazon.

 Freshening up your average ponytail doesn't have to be complicated.
 Take it from this sleek example and add a deep side part.
 It's easy, chic, and just the tiny unexpected detail that makes or breaks a style.